-By submitting this HOPE, Board of Review may use or access other services or means in the application, the petitioner authorizes the sharing of their review of your application, the name, address, parcel number, phone number and email address to certain community partners for the purposes of providing petitioner with additional resources which may benefit the petitioner and petitioner's household.
+By submitting this HOPE application, the Board of Review may use or access other services or means in the review of your application.
+The petitioner authorizes the sharing of their name, address, parcel number, phone number and email address to certain community partners for the purposes of providing petitioner with additional resources which may benefit the petitioner and petitioner's household.
 Applicant further acknowledges that all HOPE applications are subject to the Freedom of Information Act (FOIA).
-The Board of Review does not share private information, including social security numbers, driver license numbers, bank account numbers or any other protectable.
+The Board of Review does not share private information, including social security numbers, driver license numbers, bank account numbers or any other sensitive information.